cloud-gov/pages-core/README.md

 [![Test Coverage](https://codeclimate.com/github/18F/federalist/badges/coverage.svg)](https://codeclimate.com/github/18F/federalist/coverage)
 [![Dependency Status](https://gemnasium.com/badges/github.com/18F/federalist.svg)](https://gemnasium.com/github.com/18F/federalist)

 ***Federalist is updated regularly.
-Contact us via [email](federalist-support@gsa.gov) or [Join our public chat room](https://chat.18f.gov/) to talk to us and stay informed.
-Or, check our our [documentation](https://federalist-docs.18f.gov/).***
+[Join our public chat room](https://chat.18f.gov/) to talk to us and stay informed.
+You can also check our our [documentation](https://federalist-docs.18f.gov/) to learn more.***

 ## About Federalist

-Federalist helps government agencies publish basic websites quickly and seamlessly.
-It provides a simple interface for managing simple website content that is compliant with federal guidelines.
+Federalist helps government agencies publish static websites with fixed content quickly and seamlessly.
+It provides a user-friendly interface for managing simple website content that is compliant with federal guidelines.
 More complex tasks are automated behind the scenes, providing a way for users to more easily create and launch government websites.
-Federalist is built on top of Github and Amazon Web Services.
+Federalist is built on top of cloud.gov, GitHub, and Amazon Web Services.

 ## Examples

 Partner agencies across the federal government use Federalist to host websites.
 A few examples include:

 - [College Scorecard] (https://collegescorecard.ed.gov/)
 - [Natural Resources Revenue Data] (https://revenuedata.doi.gov/)
-- [NSF Small Business Innovation Research program] (https://seedfund.nsg.gov)
+- [NSF Small Business Innovation Research program] (https://seedfund.nsf.gov)

 More examples can be found [here] (https://federalist-docs.18f.gov/pages/about-federalist/example-sites/).

 ## Getting started

 This section will walk you through how to install Federalist locally onto your own machine or within your own environment.
 Depending on your familiarity with the dependencies and process, this may take anywhere between an hour or two to the better part of a day.
 If you need help, [contact us](federalist-support@gsa.gov).

 ### Dependencies / Tooling